Paeonia cambessedesii: Distribution and ecology

 Paeonia cambessedesii is an endemic of the Balearic Islands, at one time present on Mallorca, Menorca and Cabrera, but now limited to the mountainous Northeast of Mallorca, such as in the Parc Natural de Llevant, and Northwest, such as the slopes of the Puig Major, where it grows on rocky limestone slopes or below limestone cliffs.
 It grows together with species like Aristolochia bianorum, Astragalus balearicus, Galium balearicum, Helichrysum italicum, Helleborus lividus, Hypericum balearicum, Pastinaca lucida, Rosmarinus officinalis, Rubia angustifolia, Scrophularia canina, Santolina chamaecyparissus, Smilax aspera, Teucrium asiaticum and T. marum.
 Like all peonies, the Balearic peony is very poisonous, and is avoided by grazers.
 The flowers are pollinated by bees and other insects.

 Conservation

-The Balearic peony's territory has shrunk due to grazers such as feral goats, but also to picking the flowers and digging out plants for in the garden, and remaining sites may also be destroyed by urban development, such as for tourists.
+The Balearic peony's territory has shrunk, not only as a result of damage inflicted by grazing animals such as feral goats, but due also to the picking of flowers and the uprooting of wild plants for garden use by humans.
+Habitat degradation is a further contributing factor, growth sites being damaged or destroyed by urban sprawl, including tourism-related development.

 Cultivation

-The plant is now regarded as a collectors item for plantsmen's gardens.
+The plant is now regarded as a collector's item for plantsmen's gardens.
 The plant is probably not very hardy and vulnerable to stagnant water, so may be expected to perform best in temperate climates when offered deep, well-draining, lime-rich soil, in a warm, sunny and well protected location.
 In cultivation the plant has gained the Royal Horticultural Society's Award of Garden Merit.